posit-dev/great-tables/CONTRIBUTING.md

 Our documentation use `quartodoc` which in turn requires a local install of the Quarto CLI.
 To install Quarto, go to <https://quarto.org/docs/get-started/> to get the latest build for your platform.

 We also use `ruff` for linting and formatting (this is part of our development dependencies).
 If using VS Code as your editor, it may be useful to install the `Ruff` extension.
 This will make it so any commits will pass the `pre-commit` checks.
+You can verify that any changes pass all pre-commit checks by running `pre-commit run --all-files`.

 If you are planning to investigate or submit a PR concerning the generation of table images, you need to install additional dependencies (`selenium`and`Pillow`) and this can be done by using `pip install .[all]`.